Looking to help?

 Project Based Giving

 Nourish 282 is supported by an incredibly creative community.
 Nourish is honored to partner with so many civic organizations, youth groups, schools, and churches who raise funds or collect their greatest needs.
-Those partnerships include the Boy Scouts who do a spring food drive (collecting more than 2,000 pounds of food!) to multiple Girl Scout Troops who collect outerwear for our Free Store, to churches collecting needed pantry staples, and to schools/sports teams hosting food drives, and even professional chefs donating meals to ensure families have a warm meal on their table one night each week.
+Those partnerships include the Boy Scouts who do a spring food drive (collecting more than 2,000 pounds of food!) to multiple Girl Scout Troops who collect outerwear for the annual Free Store, to churches collecting needed pantry staples, the NE Voyagers raising funds annually, schools/sports teams hosting pantry drives, and even professional chefs donating meals to ensure families have a warm meal on their table one night each week.

 Consider joining with friends, family, neighbors, sports team, you get the gist, to coordinate a fun project that gives back right here at home.
-It could be creating birthday bags, collecting feminine hygiene products, or holding a drive for specific items such as diapers, or culturally specific food items, or pet foods and products, or any non-perishable foods.
+It could be creating birthday bags, collecting feminine hygiene products, or holding a drive for specific items such as diapers, feminine hygiene or pet foods.
 Kids are so creative, let their imaginations think of a way to raise funds: lemonade stand, backyard show for family and friends, art sale, singing telegrams!

 This is called third party fundraising.
 It is so integral to the success of small non-profits like Nourish, especially since their workforce is volunteer based.
 It is a great way to bring people together for a greater good.
 Connect with Nourish if you would like to brainstorm for ideas, would like to know what the greatest needs are at any moment, or just to give them a ‘heads up’ that you are planning a fundraiser.
 Nourish will happily promote your efforts along the way via social media.